The Picard group of the universal moduli space of vector bundles on stable curves: Introduction.

 \textbf{Acknowledgements:} The author would like to thank his advisor Filippo Viviani, for introducing the author to the problem, for his several suggests and comments without which this work would not have been possible.
+I thank the anonymous referees for carefully reading the paper and the several comments and corrections.